 Remember to substitute in a real email address.
 This starts the key generation process.
 You'll be asked where to save the key; press return to accept the default.
 You'll then be asked for a passphrase.
 Choose a strong phrase – ideally a reasonably long one too.
 Once you've entered it, press return and enter it again to verify the passphrase.
 The key generator starts and generates two files,

 id_rsa (the private part of your key that you hold on to) and

 id_rsa.pub (the public part you give to other people).
 They can be found in the

-Return to the Compose console for the Redis deployment and there, go to the Security tab where the controls for enabling SSH tunnels are.
+Return to the Compose console for the Redis deployment and there, go to the Security tab where you can find the controls for enabling SSH tunnels.

-Set the on/off switch on the SSH line to On and then click on 'Set Active Portals'.
-This will take us to to the 'Jobs' page where the progress of setting up the new portal will be displayed.
+Set the on/off switch on the SSH line to On and click 'Set Active Portals'.
+The Jobs page opens.
+This is where the progress of setting up the new portal will be displayed.

-Return to the Overview page of the console and the Connection line now reads `Connection: TCP, SSH Available".
+Return to the Overview page of the console.
+The Connection line now reads `Connection: TCP, SSH Available".

-The overview above also suggests adding a user to the system to allow you to connect.
-Select the Users tab and it will show no exisiting users.
+The Overview page also suggests adding a user to the system to allow you to connect.
+Select the Users tab to start adding users.

 Users for the SSH tunnel are actually placeholders for SSH keys.
 They have a Title, for display and reference purposes, and a text field to hold the public SSH key.